junxit/us-congress-bills-115/bill.md

 This Act may be cited as the “Firefighter Cancer Registry Act of 2017”.

 ## § 2.
-Patient registry for firefighter cancer incidence
+Population-based registry for firefighter cancer incidence

 - **(a)** *In general* The Secretary of Health and Human Services, acting through the Director of the Centers for Disease Control and Prevention, shall develop and maintain, directly or through a grant or cooperative agreement, a voluntary registry of firefighters (referred to in this section as the “Firefighter Registry”) to collect relevant history and occupational information of such firefighters that can be linked to available cancer registry data collected by existing State cancer registries.
 - **(b)** *Use of Firefighter Registry* The Firefighter Registry shall be used for the following purposes: